 Co.Co funded a design project in collaboration with the fashion design department at Shenkar College.
 A wide group of third-year students participate in a special course called "Exceptional".
 The course seeks to examine the gap between conceptual design done in an academic setting and the “real world” in which the client and designer engage in an egalitarian dialogue about their ideas, desires, and dreams.

 2014 - KREMBO WINGS

-A youth movement for children with special needs, the only one of its kind in the world.
-The movement operates 35 branches throughout the country and plans to establish many more branches, believing that every child gets a branch close to home.
-Over 1,200 trainees, aged seven to 21, today enjoy the activity, with the help of about 2,500 trainees aged 14 to 18, along with young people in service and students.
-The activity takes place once a week in the afternoon, in a model of individual tutoring in a group setting.
-The tutors come to the trainees' homes and accompany them to activities at the branch.
-Everyone benefits from it: the trainees, who make friends and feel belonging, love and pride; Their parents, who are happy in their joy and also get a "break" of a few hours in the intensive care of their child; And the mentors who engage in challenging, meaningful and empowering activities.
+Krembo Wings is a youth movement for children with special needs and the only one of its kind in the world.
+The movement operates 35 branches throughout the country, believing that every child deserves a branch close to home.
+Tutors come to the childrens’ homes and accompany them to activities at the branch.
+Everyone benefits from it: the children, who make friends and have a place to belong; the parents, who get time to themselves; and the mentors, who engage in challenging yet meaningful activities.